fiorotto8/PicosecDataAnalysis/README.md

 Then the options written above are set.
 For the options that can only be on/off the default is defined as `None` and every value the user types will change the state.

 Later `run_path` and `result_path` are updated depending on the `-r` value specified by the user.
-Then the program checks which channels of the scope are active.
-It is performed with a loop in every directory in `run_path`.
-If is founded a `.trc` file then the correspondent channel is active (?).

 After is created the results folder, if it doesn't exist yet, a file ROOT named `result_path/Run_*run_num*.root`.